mercush/UROPsatellites/README.md

 2. Run `git restore` followed by the names of the STK-related files that have been altered.
 For example `git restore ./DetectabilityTesting/DetectabilityTesting.sc3`
 * In the RCS_Calculator.mlx file, set the numerical parameter of the `mesh` function to either 0.1 or 0.5 so that MATLAB doesn't crash.
 Rendering the image takes about a minute.
 * If `pip` or `python` aren't working, try `pip3` or `python3` respectively.
+* If you're getting an error related to the connect command in EOIRAnalysis, go in STK and check that there are no satellites in the EOIR configuration.
 ## Acknowledgements
 All work under the ClusterAnalysis directory was done by Vishnu Narayanan